iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.ri.crushcovid 1 reviews"/>
 </p>

+> This app still doesn't accurately keep track of my location 😒!
+I did everything suggested to assist it that was given as "tips" and it's not right 95% of the time!
+I always have my phone on and use either data or wi-fi.
+The only location that it gets correct sometimes is home.
+If it doesn't get fixed I might as well uninstall it.<br> :date: __2020-08-21 17:37:19__

+> If it can't track my location, then what good is it?
+It's good for nothing.
+I don't need this app taking up space on my phone if it doesn't work.<br> :date: __2020-08-19 20:05:36__

 > PLEASE REFACTOR LOCATION TRACKING!
 Perhaps the sensing approach met privacy goals, battery drain etc., but it's not delivering and some courage is needed (leadership) to face the reality and use or license someone else's proven working tracing approach.
 (And having to load app manually and keep in a foreground process all the time is plain daffy!
 When I happen to remember and do it, the location data it gathers is more wrong than right...)<br> :date: __2020-08-16 17:20:13__